chandranshulg/Canvas-Based-Drawing-Application/README.md

 ## Canvas  Based Drawing Application

-In this application you will be able to make drawing like you make in paint choosing diffrent shapes , size and brushes.
+It is demo or you can say dummy application of MS paint you will not be able to make drawing like you make in MS paint but it will give you overview on how to start building the real application.
+YOU can choose diffrent shapes , size and brushes.

 ## Live Demo